Language

 Why is octal used?

-Octal is a compact way to represent binary data.
+Octal is a compact way to represent binary data because one octal digit maps to three bits.
 It is most commonly used in Unix/Linux file permissions (such as chmod 755) and in some programming contexts where grouping bits in threes is convenient.

 What does chmod 755 mean?